|Overall Rating||Liked it!|

 Skidded Turns: Not the easiest to skid turns since it’s mostly camber.
 If you get off your game and skid that tail around the wrong way you could pay.

 Speed: The Burton Dump Truck has very good mountain speed.
 It’s not made for those who like to bomb everything but instead, it’s made more for turning and getting more surfy on the mountain.

 Uneven Terrain: Very good in bumpy messy resort snow.
-It’s the kind of board you could ride all Saturday and if sized right to your boots weave in and out of bumps like a champ.
+It’s the kind of board you could ride all Saturday and if it is sized right to your boots you can weave in and out of bumps like a champ.

 Buttering: Doable but not great.

 Switch: Better than we thought thanks to their sidecut tech but it’s still pretty lopsided.

 Pipe: If this had a little more grip it would be all time for surfing pipe and slashing quarter pipes etc. As long as the pipe isn’t too hard or if you are ok with mid-level edge-hold you will have a great time taking a directional approach to the pipe.